little-bear-labs/ipfs-chromium/README.md

          2. Hash the block and check that they match
       2. IPNS validation
          1. Parse the name as CIDv1, if fails assume DNSLink
-         2. Fetch the IPNS name record, see https://github.com/ipfs/specs/issues/320
+         2. Fetch the IPNS name record, see https://gist.github.com/hacdias/f8935decee0c6a57513f2221c5a2fd7c for examples.
-         3. Validate signature
-         4. Hash key & check it matches hash from the name CID
       4. DNSLink URLs
          1. Attempt to fetch the TXT record by standard Chromium means
          2. Do the substitution as described [here](http://chomp:8080/ipfs/bafybeidkrrsdauzr6lfkfr7so625myv7njbzvkptrrj2a4ir4ejlg3sieu/concepts/dnslink/#resolve-dnslink-name)